-- Italy has many oldest continually operating universities in the world.
-University of Bologna is believed to establish in 1088.
+- To study in Italy, Italy has many oldest continually operating universities in the world.
+The University of Bologna is believed to establish in 1088.

-- Italy has 17 universities ranked among world top 500 in the latest ranking list compiled by Webometrics which has a great quality of study in Italy.
+- Italy has 17 universities ranked among the world’s top 500 in the latest ranking list compiled by Webometrics which has a great quality of study in Italy.

-- Politechnic Di Milano and Politechnic Di Torino are one of the world’s finest technical universities best to study in Italy and ranked 48 and 88 respectively for Engineering & Technology in the ranking list compiled by QS.
+- Politecnico Di Milano and Politecnico Di Torino are one of the world’s finest technical universities best to study in Italy and ranked 48 and 88 respectively for Engineering & Technology in the ranking list compiled by QS.

-- Every year 40000 international students head for Italy to enjoy one of the most unique experiences international graduate education has to offer.
+- Every year 40000 international students head to Italy to enjoy one of the most unique experiences international graduate education has to offer.

-- Italian universities charge very minimal tuition fee from international students and offer master programmes exclusively taught in English.
+- Italian universities charge very minimal tuition fees from international students and offer master programs exclusively taught in English.

 - study in Italy is the best option for Indian students, as Italian Universities offer plenty of scholarships to students from India than any other country in the world.

-- Italian Universities grant fee waivers, free housing at student residence, refectory meal tickets and additional money to cover living depending on the academic merits of the student.
+- Italian Universities grant fee waivers, free housing at a student residence, refectory meal tickets, and additional money to cover living depending on the academic merits of the student.

-- Italian universities have strong relationship with industry and the programmes are designed in collaboration with companies operating in the same sector.
+- Italian universities have a strong relationship with industry and the programs are designed in collaboration with companies operating in the same sector.

-- Italian Universities are student-eccentric than any other country in Europe and offers career service support to International student to find part-time job, internships and employment.
+- Italian Universities are student-eccentric than any other country in Europe and offer career service support to the International student to find a part-time job, internships, and employment.

-- The career service support at Italian Universities gives student the chance to meet company managers and to attend job fairs in which hundreds of companies take part.
+- The career service support at Italian Universities gives students the chance to meet company managers and to attend job fairs in which hundreds of companies take part.

 - Many Italian universities exempt Indian students from attending IELTS/TOEFL.

 - Almost every applicant to study in Italy succeeds in getting a visa provided that the submitted documents are authentic.